 - Achieve a minimum cumulative grade point average of 2.0 (a "C" average) on all college level credit earned.
-(Certain programs may require a higher GPA). - Complete a minimum of 15 of the student's last 30 semester hours of college level credit in residence at East Central College. - Complete an exit examination as specified by the College for the degree or certificate earned. - Settle all financial obligations to East Central College. - Provide evidence of completed high school diploma or G.E.D. certificate, if not already on file. - Request from the Registrar, or obtain from the college website, an Application for Graduation, complete and sign the application and obtain an advisor's signature.
+(Certain programs may require a higher GPA). - Complete a minimum of 15 college credit hours at East Central College. - Complete an exit examination as specified by the College for the degree or certificate earned. - Settle all financial obligations to East Central College. - Provide evidence of completed high school diploma or G.E.D. certificate, if not already on file. - Request from the Registrar, or obtain from the college website, an Application for Graduation, complete and sign the application and obtain an advisor's signature.
 The application should be submitted to the Registrar's Office in a timely fashion according to following deadlines:

-Fall Priority Application Deadline: July 1\
+Fall Priority Application Deadline: July 1